Zarif Automates

 Step 5: Master Your Client Acquisition Playbook

 Your immediate network: the warm leads.
-Email everyone you know in your target industry.
+Contact relevant people you know in your target industry.
 Be direct: "I'm starting an AI consulting practice focused on [specific problem].
 Who do you know who's struggling with [problem]?"
-Intro requests work.
-Most people say yes.
+Track which introductions produce qualified conversations.

 Content-driven inbound.
 Post weekly about problems in your niche.
 Share solutions.
 Actual frameworks, not theory.
 People read your stuff, recognize their pain, and reach out.
 This takes three months to start working.
 It compounds after month six.